 Preparing the ASFSR:

-Each year the ASFSR for UNM - Valencia Campus is prepared by the Director of Business Operations, with the assistance of the UNM Police Valencia Department (UNM - Valencia PD ).
+Each year the ASFSR for UNM-Valencia Campus is prepared by Diana Sargent, Clery Program Coordinator, under the direct supervision and guidance of Sergeant Richard L. Guzman, UNM-Valencia Police Department, at the direction of the Director of Business Operations and the Chief Executive Officer.
 The annual review of the following is used to put together UNM - Valencia’s ASFSR:

 - A review of applicable policies that are required as part of the ASFSR;

 - An inventory of crime prevention and educational programming efforts that are offered by UNM-Valencia for the campus community;

 - A review of the reporting avenues for the UNM-Valencia Community to report crimes to at UNM-Valencia;